bignerdranch/music-frequency-d3/README.md

 # music-frequency-d3
-A music frequency visualizer using D3.js
+A music frequency visualizer using D3.js and the Web Audio API.